Iceland: Westfjords Bike Tour

 Please contact us to arrange alternate plans, if necessary.

 Meet in Reykjavík for a two-hour transfer to the golden sandy beaches near Langaholt.
-After bike fittings, warm up with a short, flat ride along the beautiful southern coast of Snæfellsnes on the way to your luxurious lodging in Búðir.
+After bike fittings, warm up with a short, flat ride along the beautiful southern coast of Snæfellsnes.
 D (Meal inclusions shown for guided trips only.
-Self-guided trips include breakfasts.)
+Self-guided trips usually include breakfasts.)

 Búdir to Hellissandur; ~55km

 Cycle along the arable southern coast of Snæfellsnes and through the Snæfellsjökull National Park.
 Stop at a café in Hellnar for refreshments and enjoy the views of the Valasnos, a freestanding rock extending east of the bay.
 We recommend a visit along the route to one of Iceland’s most peculiar caves, Vatnshellir, an 8000-year-old lava tube reaching over 200 meters.
 Continue through the coastal lava fields of the national park, around the tip of the peninsula to the town of Hellissandur.
 From here, a short van transfer to the top of the glacier nearby.
-If time permits, enjoy a stroll through the Maritime Museum in the “Fishermen’s Garden” before dining at Hotel Hellissandur, a local favourite.
+If time permits, enjoy a stroll through the Maritime Museum in the “Fishermen’s Garden”.
 BD

 Hellissandur to Stykkishólmur; ~75km